Jonette Engan

-Jonette Ellen Engan (born November 29, 1951) is an American politician and a member of the Minnesota Democratic-Farmer-Labor Party.
+Jonette Ellen (Carlson) Engan (November 29, 1951 - March 1, 2023) was an American politician and a member of the Minnesota Democratic-Farmer-Labor Party.

 DFL Party leader

-A resident of Willmar, Minnesota, Engan is a former DFL Party leader.
+A resident of Willmar, Minnesota, Engan was a longtime DFL Party leader.
 She served as chair of the old 2nd Congressional District DFL from 1989 to 1997, succeeding longtime chair Harold Windingstad.
 The sprawling district encompassed southwestern Minnesota, and included all or portions of 31 counties.
 Prior to being elected chair, she had served as associate chair of the district from 1983 to 1989.

 In addition to her activism in congressional district politics, Engan was also involved at the state and national level.
 She was a member of the Minnesota DFL's central and executive committees, and was selected as a presidential elector for the 1992 presidential election in which Bill Clinton defeated George H. Bush and Ross Perot.
 The support of Engan and the ten other Minnesota members of the Electoral College went to Clinton, who had solidly won the state in the November election.
 She was a delegate to the Democratic National Convention in 1984 and 2000, and also attended the 1996 convention as a DFL official.